TurkuForge/baby-project-server/README.md

 (Check the documentation for your code editor or IDE for more information about how to set up JPDA).

-These are the JVM args we use to enable JPDA:
+These are the JVM args we used to enable JPDA:
 ```shell
 -Xdebug -Xrunjdwp:transport=dt_socket,address=*:5005,server=y,suspend=n
 ```